 5. Foodies Feed

 Do you often need a photograph of some food?
-Foodies Feed is the only place you need to visit to satisfy your appetite for great food imagery.
+Foodies Feed is the only place you need to visit to satisfy your appetite for excellent food imagery.
 Even better, all pics are free and listed under the Creative Commons Zero (CC0) licence.

 6. Jay Mantri